 The phenomenon of resistance depends not only upon hyperinsulinemia, but also upon the persistence of those elevated levels.
 The intermittent nature of fasting helps to prevent the development of insulin resistance.
 Keeping insulin levels low for extended periods of time prevents the resistance.

 What were the conclusions?
 First, the most important conclusion was that this was a safe and effective therapy that anybody could reasonably follow.
 In terms of weight lost, fasting did better, but only marginally.
 This is consistent with most studies, where, in the short term, any decent diet produces weight loss.
 However, the devil is in the details.
-The truncal fat loss, which reflects the more dangerous visceral fat,was almost twice as good with fasting as opposed to CRaP.
-In fat mass %, there is almost 6 times (!) the amount of loss of fat using fasting
+The truncal fat loss, which reflects the more dangerous, visceral fat, was almost twice as good with fasting as opposed to CRaP.
+In fat mass percent, there is almost 6 times (!) the amount of loss of fat using fasting.

-Lean mass % increased by 2.2% with fasting and only 0.5% with CRaP.
+Lean mass percent increased by 2.2% with fasting and only 0.5% with CRaP.
 In other words, fasting is 4 times better at preserving lean mass.
-So much of that old ‘fasting burns the muscle’.
+So much for that old ‘fasting burns the muscle’.

-What happens to basal metabolism? that’s what determines long term success.
-If you look at the change in Resting Metabolic Rate (RMR).
+What happens to basal metabolism?
+That’s what determines long term success.
+Look at the change in Resting Metabolic Rate (RMR).
 Using CRaP, basal metabolism dropped by 76 calories per day.
 Using fasting, it only dropped 29 calories per day (which is not statistically significant compared to baseline).
-In other words, daily caloric reduction causes almost 2 1/2 times as much metabolic slowdown as fasting!
-So much for that old ‘Fasting puts you into starvation mode’.
+In other words, daily caloric reduction causes almost 2.5 times as much metabolic slowdown as fasting!
+So much for that old ‘fasting puts you into starvation mode’.

 Calorie restriction diets ignore the biological principle of homeostasis — the body’s ability to adapt to changing environments.
 Your eyes adjust whether you are in a dark room or bright sunlight.
 Your ears adjust if you are in a loud airport or a quiet house.

-- Caloric Reduction as Primary: less weight loss (bad), more lean mass loss (bad), less visceral fat loss (bad), harder to keep weight off (bad), hungrier (bad), higher insulin (bad), more insulin resistance (bad), perfect track record over 50 years unblemished by success (bad)
+- Caloric Reduction as Primary: less weight loss (bad), more lean mass loss (bad), less visceral fat loss (bad), harder to keep the weight off (bad), hungrier (bad), higher insulin (bad), more insulin resistance (bad), perfect track record over 50 years unblemished by success (bad).

-Almost every medical society, doctor, dietician and mainstream media will tell you to use choice #1.
+Almost every medical society, doctor, dietician, and mainstream media source will tell you to take choice #1.
 I prefer to tell people to take choice #2.